 It had been a while since our last significant physical exertion, and it showed.
 As we descended the steps, both of our legs turned to jelly, quivering voluntarily, and we had to take several rest stops before making it to the bottom.

 The steepest sections, with steps over a foot high, were particularly tricky, and in places we even resorted to scaling down backwards.
 Stepping back onto level ground at the bottom brought another sense of achievement – one we’d been missing for some time.

 At the lower complex we still had half an hour spare before our driver arrived to collect us.
 It was the perfect interlude to have a look around, enter the shrine and read about the origin legends of the Tiger Cave Temple.

 By the time our car arrived, we were ready to call it a day.
 All that was left was to relax with a cold beer back at Ao Nang Beach and enjoy a Thai ocean sunset.

 Where to stay to visit Tiger Cave Temple

 The two most popular bases to stay for visiting Tiger Cave Temple and the Krabi province are Krabi town and Ao Nang beach.
-You can use the booking.com maps below to browse a range of accommodation options.
+You can browse for options on booking.com: